 If you do receive an MCC, your Federal taxes will be lower than normal.
 Once you calculate your anticipated annual tax credit, you can revise your payroll withholding with your W-4 form, which will reduce the amount of federal taxes your employer withholds from your regular paychecks.
 This is allowed because you are not required to have more taxes withheld than you will be required to pay.
 In the example above, if you qualified for the maximum $2000, you could have your monthly federal payroll tax withholding reduced by $2000/12 = $167.
 That means you could take home an additional $167 per month, rather than wait for the $2000 tax credit when you filed your taxes the following April 15th.

-Here is a link to the IRS form you need to accompany your 2017 IRS 1040:
+Here is a link to the IRS form you will need to complete to accompany your IRS 1040: